dtcooper/tomato/docs/concepts.md

 ### Relationship Diagram

-Hhere's a simple relationship diagram for the entities described above.
+Here's a simple relationship diagram for the entities described above.

 ```mermaid
 flowchart RL